RafaTorices/CI-CD-RafaelTorices/README.md

 - **setup.py**: Contains the instructions to package the python application.

-> ## Note
->
-> Each folder contains a README.md file with a description of its contents.
+> ## Note: each folder contains a README.md file with a description of its contents.

 ## Github individual repositories